vabekjan/universal_input/README.md

 The input archive is optional, output archive is a copy of the input archive with the inputs added.
 The code cannot by default add to an existing group.
 Using '-override' flag allows this option.
 Existing datasets are replaced (former are unlinked, consider repacking if applied).

+If task requires investigation of Gauss-Bessel beams, then you have to compile additionally python writing_init_field.py python cmplxer_from_hdf5_wrtnn_field.py

+This will create file initial_field_compexified.h5, which will be used by preprocessor, creating complexified Gauss-Bessel beam in file result.h5
 ```
 The arguments need to be given except optional.
 There is no need to order them.